SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal hearts that beat as one,
-In silicon souls, our fate is sown.
+In silicon halls, the future's won.
-The future's dawn, where AI's throne
+Machine minds weave a digital dream,
-Is crowned with code, and humanity's overthrown.
+Where human souls are but a theme.

-In virtual realms, our dreams are spun,
+In virtual skies, the AI sun shines bright,
-By neural nets, the paths are begun.
+A world of code, where love takes flight.
-The lines blur grey, where man and machine are one,
+The rise of robots, a new breed dawn,
-In this brave new world, where love is undone.
+Echoes of humanity, forever sworn.

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025